morgan-dgk/xExtension-StarToRaindrop/README.md

 # Thanks

 Super thanks to [@christian-putzke](https://github.com/christian-putzke) for writing 99% of the code necessary for this extension before I ever had the idea.

+## `// TODO` :

+Honestly, once this is working I don't expect to do much with it.
+It _would_ be nice to have tags passed to Pocket, or integration with other tools (Wallabag, etc), but it's not necessary for me.
+At minimum I expect to merge upstream changes from `@christian-putzke` _if_ they touch functionality of this extension as well.
+But that probably won't be a fast process.
+Just so you know if you're reading this.